 Sister Diana Rawlings said, "We talk about the ministry of presence, we have vitality, and part of what we do is wanting to remember Liberia and their people, and to let civic people know that we’re alive and well, even though you don’t always see us in public."

-Packets of seeds will also be handed out to those in attendance.
+Packets of seeds were also handed out to those in attendance.

 "The idea is to invite everyone who comes to take a packet of seeds and plant those as a sign of new life and a reminder that life goes on," said McCann.
 "Even though that was such a tragedy for us in 1992 to lose all those sisters at once under such tragic circumstances, as people of faith, we see the rising of new life in many ways.
 So the seeds will be a physical symbol of that, as well as bring a little beauty to wherever those are planted.
 We think that’s a nice way to honor them as well."